Huge storm hits California with damaging winds, heavy rains | Science-Environment

 Powerful winds gusting to 85 mph (136 kph) or more forced the cancellation of more than 70 flights at San Francisco International Airport and downed trees and power lines.
 Firefighters rescued a family after a tree fell onto their car.

-The fire department reported "large pieces of glass'' fell off the Fox Plaza tower near the Civic Center, although no injuries were reported.
+The fire department reported "large pieces of glass'' fell off the Fox Plaza tower near the Civic Centre, although no injuries were reported.

 It was "highly possible'' the damage was wind-related, the department tweeted.